 From mountains, lakes, and rivers, Colorado offers a plethora of unique opportunities for outdoor exploration.
-Enjoy an alpine hike, a long drive on backcountry roads, fishing, or beginner through advanced rafting down the best rivers in Colorado.
-To get your Colorado outdoor adventure started, we’ve compiled a list of the state’s 10 Most Scenic Rivers.
+Whether you’re into alpine hikes, scenic drives on backcountry roads, or water-based adventures like fly fishing and beginner whitewater rafting, the state has something for everyone.
+To help you plan your outdoor escape, we’ve compiled a list of the 10 most scenic rivers in Colorado (each offering stunning views, rich wildlife, and unforgettable recreation).

 1. Animas River